Shortie Like Mine

 "Shortie like Mine" is a song by rapper Bow Wow.
 Released on October 3, 2006, it is the first single from his fifth studio album, The Price of Fame (2006).
-This song features American R&B singers Chris Brown & Johntá Austin.
+This song features American R&B singers Chris Brown and Johntá Austin.
 The video ranked at number 19 on BET's Notarized: Top 100 Videos of 2006 countdown.
 The video also received a BET Award nomination for Viewer's Choice in 2007.

 Critical reception

 Allmusic's David Jeffries praised the song by highlighting and stated: "Saving the album from being a disaster is perfectly acceptable single; 'Shortie Like Mine' which swaggers with a great hook."

 Music video

 The music video was filmed in September, 2006, and premiered on BET's Access Granted on October 23, 2006.
 It was the New Joint on BET's 106 & Park a day later on October 24, 2006.
 The video for "Shortie Like Mine" has a MySpace theme and was earlier made as a praise record to Ciara.
 The video features Canadian singer-actress Keshia Chanté and Angela Simmons, the daughter of Rev Run, as well as Rev Run himself.
 Chris Brown appears in the video, but Johntá Austin does not.
 The song's producer, Jermaine Dupri, also makes an appearance.